 An undiagnosed disease is a medical condition without a known cause despite a lot of evaluation.

 A rare disease is a disease that affects fewer than 200,000 people in the United States.
 There are so many separate rare diseases that, overall, 1 in 10 people have a rare disease.

 Who is eligible for the UDN?

-- Have a disease or condition that remains undiagnosed despite thorough evaluation, ongoing care and follow up by a healthcare provider.
+- Have a condition that remains undiagnosed despite thorough evaluation by a healthcare provider

 How do I apply to the UDN?

-- Before applying to the UDN, it is important to discuss it with a healthcare provider.
+Before applying to the UDN, it is important to discuss the study with a healthcare provider.